textileio/community/docs/a-tour-of-textile.md

 #### Add a text message

 Any thread can take a plain old text message.
-Later, we'll use these with an interactive chat session.
+Later, we'll use these with an interactive chat session. **Be sure to replace the thread parameter with the ID of the thread you generated in the last step.**

 ```tab="cmd"
 {{messages.add.cmd.code}}